67P/kredits-contracts/README.md

 You can use `npm run install-all` to install all app dependencies at once.

-We also recommend using our git hooks for linting staged files and other convenient helpers.
-You can install them via:

-    $ npm run setup

 ### Local development chain

 For local development it is recommended to use